 # Define students variable as an array of strings students = ["Nathan", "Alyssa", "Matthew", "Malcolm", "Alexis", "Katie"] # Loop through each item in the students array and print out each name for s in students: print("Student Name: ", s)

-In the above example, our comments help us understand the purpose of our code and keep track of what is going on.
+Our comments help us understand the purpose of our code and keep track of what is going on.

 # Define an array with student names students = ["Nathan", "Alyssa", "Matthew", "Malcolm", "Alexis", "Katie"] # Define an array with student grades numericalGrades = [55, 72, 64, 86, 86, 59] # Loop through every student in "students" array for s in range(0, len(students)): # Check if the student's numerical grade is equal to or above 60 if numericalGrades[s] >= 60: # Print a message saying the student has passed their test print(students[s], "passed their test.") else: # Print a message saying the student has failed their test print(students[s], "failed their test.")

 In the above example, you can see that we comment on the same indentation level as the line to which we are referring.
 When we are discussing our Python if statement, for example, we have indented our comment as well as our code.

-Python Comments: Inline
+Python Inline Comments

-Inline comments are written on the same line as a statement, after the code has been written.
+Python Inline comments are written on the same line as a statement, after the code has been written.
 Inline comments should explain the purpose of a line of code or how it works.

 print(students) # Print the variable "students"

 Inline comments are useful if you need to explain complicated parts of the code.
 They are also useful if you think you may forget how a specific line of code works in the future.

-Block comments can be used to explain code that is either more complicated or whose purpose is not immediately obvious.
+Python multiline comments, or Python block comments, explain code that is either more complicated or whose purpose is not immediately obvious.
 You may use a block comment to explain a unique function that uses an external library, for example.

-Block comments are multi-line comment in Python and apply to some or all of the code below them.
+Block comments are multi-line comments in Python and apply to some or all of the code below them.
 Block comments, like any other comments, are also indented at the same level as the code the comment is discussing.

 # The sortStudents function will parse arguments via the "student" variable.
 The # function simply returns the length of each student's name.
 We reference the sortStudents # function in the sort() function later in the code, which iterates over each item in the # "students" array and executes our sortStudents function. def sortStudents(student): return len(student) students = ["Nathan", "Alyssa", "Matthew", "Malcolm", "Alexis", "Katie"] students.sort(key=sortStudents)

-As you can see, our comment spans multiple lines and describes the purpose of the code written below it.
+Our comment spans multiple lines and describes the purpose of the code written below it.

-Well-written comments can help you keep track of your code as you go and allow you to maintain a record that can be referred back to later if you are struggling to understand your code later on.
+Well-written comments can help you keep track of your code as you go.
+They allow you to maintain a record that can be referred back to later if you are struggling to understand your code later on.

 In this tutorial, we have explored how to write comments, inline comments, and block comments in Python.
 We also discussed how some developers write comments for testing.
 Now you can write comments like a Python expert!